Reconstructing the Thermal Sunyaev Zeldovich Power Spectrum from Planck using the ABS Method: tSZ Power Spectrum for Simulation

 \subsection{Power Spectrum Reconstruction}

 In Fig.~\ref{fig:simulation}, we present the reconstructed $y$-map angular power spectrum.
 For comparison, we also show the {\it Planck} NILC-MILCA F/L result and the simulation truth.
-All error bars represent the 2$\sigma$ statistical uncertainties, calculated from 50 simulated maps with distinct \texttt{FFP10} noise realizations.
-Note that 50 noise realizations are sufficient to accurately estimate the mean and associated statistical uncertainty, as additional realizations do not result in any significant changes to the estimates.
+All error bars represent the 2$\sigma$ statistical uncertainties.